hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 delegate messages to one another**:

 - Composition allows objects to have structural independence, but at the cost of explicit message delegation.

+**More tips**

+- Inheritance is specialization.
+- Inheritance is best suited to adding functionally to existing classes when you will use most of the old code and add relatively small amounts of new code.
+- Use composition when the behavior is more than the sum of its parts.
+- Use inheritance for clearly expressing **is-a** relationships.
+For example, keyboards may differ in appearance, behavior, and some other features, yet they **are** keyboards.
+- Use duck types for **behaves-like-a** relationships.
+- Use composition for **has-a** relationships, and the contained parts are important for the behavior of the container.

+## Designing cost-effective tests